-ROGER VOSS guides us through quality wines from the famous commune appellations with all the style of first growths, but without the high prices.
+ROGER VOSS guides us through quality wines from the famous commune appellations with all the style of first growths, but without the high prices- a more affordable Bordeaux.

 Perhaps you can’t afford first growth Bordeaux.
 Or maybe you believe that they – and other highly priced clarets – are just not worth the price you have to pay nowadays.
 It is easy to assume that in order to find affordable Bordeaux, you have to move to the lesser appellations, to the côtes (such as Côtes de Bourg or the Premières Côtes de Bordeaux) or even to simple Bordeaux appellation wines.

 Luckily, you would be wrong.
 For even in the famous commune appellations of the Médoc and Saint-Emilion, there are some affordable (some would say better value for money) wines.
 These may not have all the complexity and class of the finest growths, but they certainly have many of the qualities that create demand for these appellations.
 They are, as it were, distillations of those qualities – the essence.

 You get the structure of Saint-Estèphe, the power of Pauillac, the generosity of Saint-Julien, the elegance of Margaux, the opulence of Saint-Emilion, the style of the Graves.
 And you find them in wines that are often more approachable when young, those that will give pleasure earlier than the top growths would.
 So if your dot.com ship didn’t come in, or you simply want to spend less on good-quality Bordeaux, here’s some alternatives to the pricey classed growths.
 The majority of them cost less than FF150 a bottle in France, with many priced at under FF100.